-Science configurations are grouped into larger categories with a common science goal.
-For instance, the category {\it GRB prompt} encompasses configurations for {\it Swift}-BAT alerts as well as {\it Fermi}-GBM and {\it Fermi}-LAT alerts.
+Configurations are grouped into categories with a common science goal.
+For instance, the category {\it GRB prompt} includes configurations for {\it Swift}-BAT, {\it Fermi}-GBM, as well as {\it Fermi}-LAT alerts.
 This grouping allows one to match the recipients of scheduling information to the different experts, PIs and/or entire mailing lists.
 The grouping mechanism is also useful to define test configurations in order to test new processing functions or monitor the system without actively triggering observations.
-The human-readable scheduling information is appended to a report with dedicated instructions and information based on the assigned group that is sent to the PIs by e-mail.
+The human-readable scheduling information is appended to a report with dedicated instructions and information based on the assigned group that is sent to the PIs by E-mail.

 If all processing steps and trigger conditions are fulfilled and the observation strategy has been defined, the follow-up candidate together with the scheduling information is forwarded.
-The follow-up candidate is only sent to the DAQ if the accepted science case is configured to allow automated operations.